saranchockan/flexcel-cloud/README.md

 is to host Flexcel on the cloud, which will allow for anywhere access, more scalability, access to cloud computing resources, etc.
 ## Vision
 Flexcel is aiming to be a central access to debate resources.
 It is going to be more than just a flowing software.
-The Flexcel Dashboard will consist of each debater's upcoming tournaments, debate logs, progress metrics, etc. The Flexcel will have a smoother workflow and more advanced features.
+The Dashboard will consist of each debater's upcoming tournaments, debate logs, progress metrics, etc. The Flow will have a smoother workflow and more advanced features.
 ## Tech Stack
 1. React
 2. Amazon Web Services